wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

     Initial m: 0 c: 0
     Final   m: 0.291861 c: 0.131439

 Ceres finds a solution $m=0.291861,c=0.131439$with an objective function value of $1.05675$.
 These values are a bit different than the parameters of the original model $m=0.3,c=0.1$, but this is expected.
 When reconstructing a curve from noisy data, we expect to see such deviations.
-Indeed, if you were to evaluate the objective function for $m=0.3,c=0.1$, the fit is worse with an objective function value of $1.082425$.
-The figure below illustrates the fit.
+To verify the results run the `runCurveFittingExample()` in `wave_optimization/src/ceres/ceres_examples.cpp` and then input the values for $m$ and $c$ while executing the python script `scripts/plot/ceres_curve_fitting_example.py` to plot something similar to the figure below.

 ![Least Squares Curve Fitting Plot](images/least_squares_fit.png)